Romans (2013 film): Release

 Romans released on 17 January 2013 in 74 cinemas across Kerala, receiving positive response from critics.
 The film was a notable commercial success at the box office and ran for over 100 days in theatres.
 Satyam Audios released the Blu-ray, DVD and VCD of Romans on 20 May 2013.

+Reception

 Critical reception

 Some critics noted that the plot was similar to the 1989 Neil Jordan film We're No Angels.

+A critic from The Times of India wrote that "A comedy revolving around two fraud priests, Romans works to an extent, courtesy Biju Menon and a tale that does not fail to flutter if not create a storm".
 Smitha of One India gave the movie 3.5/5 stars, stating that "Romans is a comic caper and you will have plenty of reasons to laugh your heart out!"

 IndiaGlitz gave the movie 6.5/10 stars, concluding that "Romans is targeted at the massive number of spectators who relish zany capers.
 If you are a member of this group, it's double the fun and guffaws this time; almost sure in leading to another commercial hit."

 Box office

 The film was commercial success.
 The film was made at a budget of ₹ 4.5 crore, including print and publicity cost.
 The film ran for over 125 days in theatres and grossed a total of over ₹15 crore from the Kerala box office.